 Symptoms of Malocclusion

 The most common symptom of malocclusion is crooked or protruding teeth.
-Physical symptoms of malocclusion are rare; however, you can look for the following:
+Physical symptoms of malocclusion are rare.
+However, you can look for any of the following:

 In children, permanent teeth may come in (erupt) out of their normal position